JSON-LD for SEO: The Guide to Structured Data

 Content in structured data matched with visible page content

-URLs exactly like canonical URLs (match www/non-www and trailing slash)
+URLs exactly as canonical URLs (match www/non-www and trailing slash)

 DateModified added if article has been updated